• Skip to primary navigation

 The short answer, yes, this recipe works just as written if you want to use frozen or fresh green beans.
 I do think that fresh green beans have a better texture and flavor than frozen ones, but if you have a bag of frozen green beans, by all means, yes, this will absolutely work.

 No need to defrost the green beans either.
-Just pop them in frozen, and they will defrost as they cook.
+Just pop the green beans straight from the freezer in the air fryer frozen, and they will defrost as they cook.

 To test, I cooked two batches, one at 350° F, and one at 400° F. I wasn’t sure if the frozen beans would need a lower temperature because they would be a little softer already from being frozen.